Brighouse, Richmond: Neighbourhood

 In 1902, when CPR opened the line to Steveston, the station at the southeast corner of the Brighouse property was named Brighouse.
 In the absence of an existing settlement name, a locality usually assumed its station name.
 By 1909, this BCER station was the main one along the Richmond route.
 Elizabeth M. Stirton was the inaugural Brighouse postmaster 1922–1925.
 The second Richmond Town Hall opened across No.3 Rd. from the station in 1919, and the third rebuild in 1957.
 Businesses assumed names like Brighouse Grocery, Brighouse Café, and Brighouse Hardware, to indicate their proximity to the tram station.
 The line closed in 1958.

 In 1947–48 the Lulu Theatre opened.
 In 1958, the municipality purchased the racetrack from the BC Turf and Country Club, developing it to become Minoru Park.
 Opening within the park area were the then outdoor Centennial Pool (1958), running track (1960), sports pavilion (1964–2014), stadium rink (1965), library (1976–1992), aquatic centre (1977), and activity centre (1986-2019).
 The Cultural Centre (1993) houses the library Brighouse branch, arts centre, archives, and museum.
 The Caring Place (1994–2019) provided social services.
 On the east side of Minoru Blvd., Richmond Square Shopping Centre (1963) later developed into Richmond Centre.
-Sears, the anchor in the southern section, closed (2015).
+In 2015, Sears, the anchor in the southern section, closed.
 High-rises will replace the vacant store and carpark building.
-On the No. 3 Rd/Granville corner, city hall was rebuilt (2000).
+On the No. 3 Rd/Granville corner, the city hall was rebuilt in 2000.

 On the east side of Minoru Park are three high-rise rental apartment towers (1972).
 At the northwest end are Richmond Hospital (1966), relocated Minoru Chapel (1968), and the Gateway Theatre (1984).
 At the southwest end, Brighouse Fire Hall No. 1 (1968) was rebuilt for $24.4M (2018).
 Immediately to the northeast is the active living fitness centre that includes social services (2019).
 Construction deficiencies have delayed the opening of the new aquatic centre.